New Seekers

 (Quoted from The Judith Durham Story: Colours Of My Life by Graham Simpson, page 270).

 At Christmas Lyn Paul is back in panto again.
 From 21st December 1989 - 28th January 1990 she stars for the second year running in Roy Hudd's production of Babes In The Wood, this time at the Theatre Royal, Bath.
-Starring with her are Roy Hudd as 'Orrible Uddy' and Geoffrey Hughes as Evil Eddie (Geoffrey Hughes is best-known for his roles on television as Eddie Yeats in Coronation Street, Onslow in Keeping Up Appearances and "Twiggy" in The Royle Family).
+Starring with her, as they had done the year before in Wolverhampton, are Roy Hudd as 'Orrible Uddy', Geoffrey Hughes as Evil Eddie and Jack Tripp as Nurse Ribena.
+HTV presenter Richard Wyatt steps in to the role of the Sheriff of Nottingham, previously played by Maurice Colbourne.

 Amid the tumult that was 1989 Lyn finds time for a night at the theatre.
 She goes to see Blood Brothers at the Albery Theatre in London.
 The show has a big impact on Lyn.
 As she later recalled in an interview for the Liverpool Echo: